Manas-Nair1/projects/README.md

 - Ornstein-Uhlenbeck process to model mean reverting stochastic processes
     * Modeling residuals between cointegrated pairs of assets as mean reverting and using continous and discritized versions of the OU process to model dynamics.
 - (WIP)Data driven investment thesis using mix of analysis algorithms on BioTech/Pharmaceutical stocks (Focuses on NLP)
-    * Sentiment analysis using BERT models on News
+    * Sentiment analysis using BERT models on News/ Announcements
     * Analyzing 10-K's and 10-Q's
-    * (From value investing) Using comps trading strategies comparing EV/EBITDA multiple to identify undervalued/overvalued companies.
 - Backtesting a systematic trading strategy to evaluate risk and efficacy
     * Using Backtrader library to setup data feeds, generate signals, and evaluate strategies.
     * Developing a custom backtesting framework to deal with limitations of open-source libraries.